neo-project/docs/en-us/faq.md

 This is because you did not restart Visual Studio after modifying the environment variable.
 The Visual Studio still read the environment variable changed before.

-To solve this, restart Visual Studio.
+To solve this problem, restart Visual Studio.
 If not solved, restart your system.

 **Why does smart contract complied with the old version of neon fail to run on the test net or main net?**

 NEO smart contracts require development framework, compiler, and NEOVM versions are consistent.
 The code compiled with the old framework and compiler may not be able to work in the new version of NEOVM.
 It does not affect the smart contracts already published on the blockchain.
 So before you start developing smart contracts, make sure you use the latest version of framework (e.g. NeoContractPlugin) and compiler (e.g. neon).

-Some parts of this article is excerpted from [NEO Contract Development - Common Pitfalls using Windows 7](https://steemit.com/neo/@cybourgeoisie/neo-contract-development-common-pitfalls-using-windows-7) .
+Some parts of this article is excerpted from [NEO Contract Development - Common Pitfalls using Windows 7](https://steemit.com/neo/@cybourgeoisie/neo-contract-development-common-pitfalls-using-windows-7).
 Thanks for **cybourgeoisie**'s contribution.

 If you are still having trouble or you do not find a relevant issue, you can open an issue or pull request on [GitHub NEO Doc project](https://github.com/neo-project/docs).